 \subsection{Quantum Information Storage and Transduction}

-We believe it is strategic and timely to exploit the distinctive properties of chiral molecules and chiral material interfaces for developing new room-temperature device technologies in quantum sensing, quantum storage and quantum computing.

-Thus, tailoring orbital angular momentum couplings by acting either on the spin quantum states acting as qubits and/or on the interaction potentials opens up tantalizing possibilities for room-temperature transduction of quantum information.

-Quantum information processing and quantum sensing have made enormous strides in the past couple of decades.
-Superconducting circuits and ion traps have led to a race for supremacy in quantum computing, whereas ultracold atoms and molecules, NV and other color centers have enabled a variety of approaches to quantum sensing (\textit{e.g.}, magnetometry, dark-matter detection, atomic clocks).
-With the exceptions of NV centers and atomic vapors, these approaches require extremely low temperatures (mK range) to protect the coherent states and to allow sufficient time for entanglement to evolve, or measurements to be made.
-This constraint restricts their installation to locations with sizable infrastructure support.
-Currently, the main drawback of qubits based on defect centers is the difficulty of fabricating them at specific locations, selectively addressing different centers, and of establishing quantum information transfer beyond the short dipole-dipole interaction length scales.
+We believe it is timely to exploit the distinctive properties of chiral molecules and chiral material interfaces to develop room-temperature device technologies in quantum sensing, quantum storage, and quantum computing.
+Tailoring OAM couplings by acting either on the spin quantum states (that serve as qubits) and/or on the interaction potentials could enable room-temperature transduction of quantum information.
+Quantum information processing and quantum sensing have made enormous strides in the past decades.
+Superconducting circuits and ion traps have led to a race for supremacy in quantum computing, while ultracold atoms and molecules, nitrogen-vacancy and other color centers have enabled a variety of approaches to quantum sensing (\textit{e.g.}, magnetometry, dark-matter detection, atomic clocks).
+With the exceptions of NV centers and atomic vapors, experiments require extremely low temperatures (mK range) to protect the coherent states and to allow sufficient time for entanglement to evolve, or for measurements to be made.
+This constraint restricts their use to systems with sizable infrastructure support.
+The main drawbacks of qubits based on defect centers at present are the difficulties of fabricating them at specific locations, selectively addressing different centers, and establishing quantum information transfer beyond the short dipole--dipole interaction length scales.